pmercado625/MechaCar_Statistical_Analysis/README.md

 - From the t-test comparing the entire dataset, there is no siginificant difference between the population mean and the mean of the dataset.
 - In the individual t-tests per manufacturer lot, both manufacturer lots 1 & 2 do not show any statistical significance in means when compared to the population mean.
 - As concluded with the previous study, there appears to be a statistical significance in the mean of manufacturer lot 3 in comparison to the population mean.
+## Study Design: MechaCar vs Competition
+An additional study to be conducted to compare the company to the competitors would be a MPG comparison per each vehicle type.
+With the rise of gas prices, consumers would most likely be more likely to choose vehicles with better rather than worse gas mileage.
+In this study, one could compare highway fuel efficiency between companies grouped by car/vehicle type.
+This could be accomplished by conducting a 2 sample t test.
+Null Hypothesis: There is no statistical significance between the mean MPG of MechaCar and the competition.
+Alternate Hypothesis: There is a significant difference in the mean MPG of MechaCar and the competition.
+The data required to run this study would simply be MPG data from both MechaCar and MPG data from the competitors alongside their various vehicle typings.